These are the best places to travel this summer

 Spain also gets high marks for universally accessible travel.
-Visitors with reduced mobility can move around fairly easily compared to other European countries.
-The country’s public transport infrastructure, such as trains, buses and terminals, has been designed for accessibility, offering specially designated spaces and adapted features for people with disabilities and anyone with mobility challenges, young and old alike.
+Visitors with reduced mobility can move around fairly easily, as many metro systems, buses, trains and terminals have been designed for accessibility.
+There are also designated spaces and adapted features accommodating people with disabilities, young and old alike.

 Get around with ease on Spain's train network

 AVE trains are comfortable, efficient and incredibly fast.
-Traveling up to 310km (192.6 miles) per hour, it connects Madrid to Barcelona — over 600 kilometers away — in a mere 2.5 hours.
+Traveling up to 310km (192.6 miles) per hour, AVE connects Madrid to Barcelona – over 600km [373 miles] away — in a mere 2.5 hours.

 The RENFE Alvia trains, which connect the northern cities and regions to Madrid, are also high-speed trains with stops along the way.
 The RENFE Avant mid-distance high-speed trains or the Media Distancia (mid-distance) trains are the most time-savvy option for nearer day-trip destinations.

-The most recent addition to RENFE’s fleet are the high-speed, low-cost Avlo trains with tickets.
-This is the best option for passengers with reduced mobility — all entrances to their carriages are at platform level and feature H seats for travelers in wheelchairs, as well as adapted toilets for people with disabilities.
+High-speed, low cost Avlo trains are the best option for passengers with reduced mobility.
+All entrances to their carriages are at platform level and feature H seats for travelers in wheelchairs, as well as adapted toilets for people with disabilities.

-The bus is the best if you're on a budget
+Take the bus if you're on a budget

 For budget-conscious travelers, the bus is the best way to move around Spain if you don’t mind the longer travel times.
 It’s also the preferred way for locals to get around, given its convenience, economical ticket prices and connections to smaller towns where trains do not pass.